Marketplace HubSpot Theme or Custom Theme? 5 Questions to Decide

 <span id="hs_cos_wrapper_name" class="hs_cos_wrapper hs_cos_wrapper_meta_field hs_cos_wrapper_type_text" style="" data-hs-cos-general-type="meta_field" data-hs-cos-type="text" >Marketplace HubSpot Theme or Custom Theme?
 5 Questions to Decide</span>

-Choosing between a marketplace HubSpot theme and a custom theme is not a personality test.
-It is a trade‑off between speed, control, and how far along you are with your brand and funnels.
+Choosing between a marketplace vs custom HubSpot theme is not a personality test.
+It is a trade-off between speed, control, and how far along you are with your brand and funnels.

 Both can be the right choice.
 A good marketplace theme gets you moving quickly with a small budget.
 A good custom theme pays off when your team is running serious campaigns and needs the site to match how you actually work.